Bilinear R-parity violating supersymmetry under the light of neutrino oscillation, higgs and flavor data: Introduction

 Neutrino oscillation is one of the most robust indications towards the existence of physics beyond the standard model (BSM).
 Over the years, multiple experiments have been studying the neutrino oscillation phenomena, see e.g., \cite{Borexino:2013zhu,KamLAND:2013rgu,RENO:2018dro,DayaBay:2018yms,Super-Kamiokande:2019gzr,T2K:2018rhz,NOvA:2019cyt}.
 Their measurement of two mass square differences and three mixing angles imply significant mixing among the three light neutrino states of which at least two must have non-zero masses \cite{deSalas:2020pgw}.
 The standard model (SM) \cite{GLASHOW1961579,PhysRevLett.19.1264,Salam:1968rm,GELLMANN1964214} or the R-parity\footnote{R-parity is defined as $R_p=(-1)^{(3B-L+2S)}$, where B, L and S are baryon number, lepton number and spin quantum number of the particle respectively.} conserving minimal supersymmetric standard model (MSSM)~\cite{Drees:2004jm, Baer:2006rs, Martin:1997ns} cannot address the neutrino oscillation phenomena.
 The light neutrino masses and mixing can be generated by simple seesaw extensions of the SM, which are different manifestations of the dimension-5 Weinberg operator \cite{Weinberg:1979sa, Weinberg:1980bf}.
 In Type-I seesaw, we add right-handed singlet fermions in the model, in Type-II seesaw, we add fermionic triplets and in Type-III seesaw the objective is achieved by adding scalar triplets to SM \cite{Minkowski:1977sc,Gell-Mann:1979vob,Schechter:1980gr,Mohapatra:1979ia,Schechter:1981cv}.
 In R-parity violating (RPV) MSSM \cite{Dreiner:1997uz, Barbier:2004ez, Banks:1995by,Grossman:1998py,Davidson:2000uc,Davidson:2000ne,Borzumati:1996hd,Mukhopadhyaya:1998xj,PhysRevD.59.091701,PhysRevD.61.055006,Allanach:2007qc,Allanach:2011de,Grossman:1997is,Dreiner:1991pe,Dercks:2017lfq,Bose:2014vea,Datta:2009dc,Das:2005mr,Mitsou:2015kpa,Cohen:2019cge} scenario, one can explain neutrino oscillation phenomena without incorporating the Weinberg operator.
 In the light of the updated neutrino oscillation data and other relevant constraints, it is worth revisiting the scenario to gauge their impact on the RPV couplings.

-R-parity conserving MSSM is more widely studied in literature because it offers a natural dark matter candidate in the form of the lightest supersymmetric particle (LSP) which cannot decay further and is therefore stable\footnote{It is also possible to have a dark matter candidate within RPV scenario.
-See e.g., \cite{Nardi:1996iy}}.
+R-parity conserving MSSM is more widely studied in literature because it offers a natural dark matter candidate in the form of the lightest supersymmetric particle (LSP) which cannot decay further and is therefore stable\footnote{It is also possible to have a dark matter candidate within RPV scenario in the form of a very long-lived neutralino, gravitino or axino.
+See e.g., \cite{Barbier:2004ez,Colucci:2018yaq,Bae:2017tqn}}.
 However, one has to incorporate R-parity conservation by hand to achieve that.
-The symmetry principles to write the Lagrangian allows us to add four RPV terms in the superpotential as below:
+The symmetry principles to write the Lagrangian allow us to add four RPV terms in the superpotential as below: